isabellamow/isabellamow.github.io/projects/Bank.md

 labels:
   - C++
   - C
-  - terminal
+  - Terminal
-  - database management
+  - Database Management
 summary: "A banking system written in C++ that helps you create, print, find, and delete records."
 ---